This page is designed to answer your most frequently asked questions regarding attendance.

 Excused Absence: Absence resulting from personal illness, illness in the family, quarantine of the home, the death of a relative, work at home due to absence of parents or guardians, observance of religious holidays, pre-approved family vacation or emergency situations or a special reason for which approval is given by an administrator.

 Unexcused Absence: Absence by consent of parent/guardian or with parent's knowledge for a reason not acceptable to the school.
 (Example: music lessons, hair appointments, car trouble, over-sleeping, out-of-town, etc.) The student will not receive academic credit missed during an unexcused absence.
+IMPORTANT: Any absence reported as "Other" through SafeArrival will be marked as an Unexcused Absence -- please be sure to add a detailed comment explaining the absence so the school can determine if it is being reported properly.

 School Truancy: A deliberate, unauthorized absence from school.
 The student will not receive academic credit for work missed during school truancy.